-(i) Providing the requested access, exchange, or use in the manner requested would have facilitated competition with the actor. (ii) Providing the requested access, exchange, or use in the manner requested would have prevented the actor from charging a fee.
+(i) Providing the requested access, exchange, or use in the manner

-(b) Responding to requests.
-The actor must timely respond to all requests relating to access, exchange, or use of electronic health information, including but not limited to requests to establish connections and to provide interoperability elements in a timely manner under the circumstances which shall not exceed 10 business days.
-Such response shall include (c) Written explanation.
-The actor must provide the requestor with a detailed written explanation of the reasons why the actor cannot accommodate the request.

-(dc) Provision of a reasonable alternative.
-The actor must work accessing, exchanging, or using the electronic health information as applicable. with the requestor in a timely manner to identify and provide a reasonable alternative means of accessing, exchanging, or using the electronic health information as applicable. -- ---
+(ii) Providing the requested access, requested would have facilitated requested would have facilitated exchange, or use in the manner competition with the actor. competition with the actor. requested would have prevented (ii) Providing the requested access, (ii) Providing the requested access, the actor from charging a fee. exchange, or use in the manner exchange, or use in the manner requested would have prevented requested would have prevented the actor from charging a fee. the actor from charging a fee. (b) Responding to requests.
+The actor must timely respond to all requests relating to access, (b) Responding to requests .
+The (b) Responding to requests.
+The exchange, or use of electronic actor must respond to all requests actor must timely respond to all health information, including but relating to access, exchange, or use requests relating to access, not limited to requests to establish of electronic health information, exchange, or use of electronic connections and to provide including but not limited to health information, including but interoperability elements. requests to establish connections not limited to requests to establish interoperability clements. and to provide interoperability connections and to provide (a) Maitten auglemention.
+The enter elements in a timely manner under interoperability elements in a (c) Written explanation .
+The actor the circumstances which shall not timely manner under the must provide the requestor with a exceed 10 business days.
+Such circumstances which shall not detailed written explanation of the response shall include a detailed exceed 10 business days.
+Such reasons why the actor cannot written explanation of the reasons response shall include (c) Written accommodate the request. why the actor cannot explanation.
+The actor must accommodate the request. provide the requestor with a (d) Provision of a reasonable detailed written explanation of the alternative.
+The actor must work reasons why the actor cannot with the requestor to identify and (c) Provision of a reasonable - provide a reasonable alternative alternative.
+The actor must work accommodate the request. means of accessing, exchanging, or with the requestor in a timely using the electronic health manner to identify and provide a ( dc ) Provision of a reasonable information. reasonable alternative means of alternative.
+The actor must work accessing, exchanging, or using the with the requestor in a timely electronic health information as manner to identify and provide a applicable. reasonable alternative means of accessing, exchanging, or using the electronic health information as applicable.